Island-Hopping Lifestyle Options Near Athens – Part II

 Elies Resorts.
 With a full-service private beach chunk of the Vathy Bay, a spectacularly decorated 213ft/65m-long pool, a spa center, a gym, a tennis court, an art shop, 2 cocktail bars, a restaurant, this 5-star complex of rooms, suites, and villas (some of them with private pools and open-air lounges, nestled between olive trees and garden blooms is an excellent choice for absolutely relaxing and opulent Greek seaside vacations.
 Nearby, fish tavernas (casual restaurants) with the freshest and yummiest of local food will further enhance the experience.

 Verina Hotels.
-Stylish, luxurious (the brainchild of a shipping/yachting family), and applied on 3 different key locations on the island this hospitality concept offers the best of Cycladic lifestyle.
+Stylish, luxurious (the brainchild of a shipping/yachting family), and applied to 3 different key locations on the island, this hospitality concept offers the best of Cycladic lifestyle.
 Precious minimalist designer décor, traditional high-end facilities, and exclusive services define the essence of effortless chic.
-Verina Astra (Greek word for stars) in the stunning hillside panoramic sea-view location of Poulati consists of spacious suites with elegantly furnished private verandas, the main pool, and a farm-to-table Mediterranean restaurant.
+Verina Astra (‘astra’ is the Greek word for stars) in the stunning hillside panoramic sea-view location of Poulati consists of spacious suites with elegantly furnished private verandas, the main pool, and a farm-to-table Mediterranean restaurant.
 Verina Terra set amidst olive trees at Platys Gialos beach is a boutique hotel comprised of 4 apartments, 4 double rooms, 2 separate suites, and one family apartment.
 Relax at the pool, get to the fully organized beach, and dine either in one of the amazing restaurants around or at the hotel.
 Finally, Verina Villa, at the other popular beach of Vathy, is a complex of three 3-level villas with a pool, tennis court, hammam, gym, dining room, water sports equipment, playground, and VIP concierge services.
 Each villa is a luxe summer home.
 Verina Hotels serve from their own veggie garden and bakery.
 Yoga classes and massage are also recommended there.

 Selana Suites.
 Simple with great service and location (amphitheatrically built at the serene bay of Chrysopigi), this sea-view 4-star hotel offers Cycladic-style hospitality with great homemade breakfast and drinks at the infinity pool and lounge.